Vitamins for Body Odor: How to Fight BO Naturally

 Eccrine glands are found all over the body and produce a watery sweat that helps regulate body temperature.
 This sweat is generally odorless.

-This is basically an all-you-can-eat buffet for bacteria.
-Bacteria break down the compounds in sweat, releasing unpleasant odors.
+This provides a food source for bacteria, which break down the compounds in sweat and release unpleasant odors.

-Diet can have a big impact on this cause of BO, too.
+Diet can have an impact on this process as well.

-Certain foods increase or alter the concentration of lipids, sugars, etc. in apocrine sweat [1].
-This provides more food for bacteria and results in stronger body odor.
+Certain foods can influence the concentration of lipids, sugars, and other compounds in apocrine sweat [1].
+This can provide more food for bacteria, potentially resulting in stronger body odor.

 • Red meat